National Scout jamboree (Scouting America): Stadium shows

 Typically opening and closing shows are planned that celebrate and promote Scouting brotherhood.

 Attended by all participants, staff, and visitors, crowds can be large in excess of 50,000 persons.
 Speeches are made by dignitaries.
-Presidents Franklin D. Roosevelt, Harry S. Truman, Dwight D. Eisenhower, Lyndon Johnson, George H. W. Bush, Bill Clinton, George W. Bush, Donald Trump, Vice President Richard M. Nixon, Defense Secretary Robert M. Gates, First Lady Nancy Reagan, senators, and governors have all attended.
+Presidents Franklin D. Roosevelt, Harry S. Truman, Dwight D. Eisenhower, Lyndon Johnson, George H. W. Bush, Bill Clinton, George W. Bush, Donald Trump, Vice President Richard M. Nixon, First Lady Nancy Reagan, Secretary of State Rex Tillerson, Secretary of Defense Robert M. Gates, senators, and governors have all attended.
 Singers and bands such as The Kingston Trio, Burl Ives, the Oak Ridge Boys, the Beach Boys, Lee Greenwood, and Louise Mandrell, and Switchfoot have performed.
 Entertainers have included Roy Rogers and Dale Evans, Bob Hope, Danny Thomas, Sgt.
 Slaughter, and Dirty Jobs' Mike Rowe in 2013.
-At the 1953 jamboree where comedian Bob Hope was master of ceremonies, he quipped that the assembled 45,000 Scouts, including boys from 23 other countries, were like "the United Nations in short pants".
-The pre-show entertainment has included performances by military bands, jumping demonstrations by the Army Black Knights, flyovers and the National Jamboree Band.
+At the 1953 Jamboree where comedian Bob Hope was master of ceremonies, he quipped that the assembled 45,000 Scouts, including boys from 23 other countries, were like "the United Nations in short pants".
+The pre-show entertainment has included performances by military bands, jumping demonstrations by the Army Black Knights, flyovers, and the Jamboree Band.

 Military support lawsuit

-On April 4, 2007, a US Court of Appeals ruled that federal support for the national jamboree may continue.
+On April 4, 2007, a US Court of Appeals ruled that federal support for the National Jamboree may continue.